 Floreant POS’ features are very basic, but if you’re just starting your restaurant business and budget is a top concern, it is worth trying before upgrading to paid platforms.

-If you need more essential features, such as a customer-facing display or online ordering system integration, then consider upgrading to ORO POS, Floreant’s paid version.
+If you need more features, such as a customer-facing display or online ordering system integration, consider upgrading to ORO POS, Floreant’s paid version.
 It costs $34.99 per month, per terminal (paid annually), and includes tips payout, more flexible reporting features, and the ability to split tabs.
 A Floreant POS vs ORO POS comparison guide can be found on the provider’s website.

-Floreant POS Payments and Hardware
+Floreant POS Payments & Hardware

 It uses Authorize.net as its payment processor.
 You are not required to purchase hardware from Floreant POS, and it even provides a list of recommended hardware equipment and accessories.